Best Native Plant Apps for Texas (2026)

 - No water rebate guidance.
 Many Texas cities and water utilities offer rebates for replacing turf with native plants, some worth hundreds of dollars.
 Wild Thumb doesn't surface these programs or help you apply.
 See: Texas rebate programs.

-- No AI-powered garden design.
+- No automated plan generator.
 The planner is manual.
-There's no tool that generates a personalized garden layout based on your yard dimensions, sun exposure, goals, and constraints.
+There's no tool that builds a personalized garden layout from your yard dimensions, sun exposure, goals, and constraints.

 - Texas only, no expansion announced.
 As of March 2026, the app has no plans for coverage outside Texas.